Inc44/dotfiles/COMMAND.md

 Options:

-- `--convert-links`: Convert links so that they work locally, off-line
+- `--convert-links`: Convert links so that they work locally, offline
 - `--domains domain`: Limit the download to a specific domain
 - `--html-extension`: Save files with the .html extension
 - `--limit-rate=200K`: Limit the download speed to 200Kb/s